-The one thing that interests both teachers and pupils in an international setting like ours is the fascinating subject of language: in particular, the English language.
+The one thing that interests both teachers and pupils in an international setting like ours is the fascinating subject of language: in particular, the ever changing English language.

 The English language, along with all other world languages, is constantly adapting and changing to reflect our changing lives, experiences, and cultures.
 Language is not fixed; it constantly evolves.